Midnight Oil: 2020: The Makarrata Project and "Gadigal Land"

 On 7 August 2020, Midnight Oil released their first song in 18 years titled "Gadigal Land", with all earnings going to organisations promoting the Uluru Statement from the Heart.
 The song featured poetry spoken in the Gadigal language.
 It is the first song from a mini-album titled The Makarrata Project, whose name is related to one of the elements of the Uluru Statement, a Yolngu word approximating a peace agreement or type of treaty.
 "Gadigal Land" peaked at number 5 on the Australian digital sales song chart.

 The Makarrata Project was released on 30 October 2020 and reached Number 1 in the Australian albums chart on 6 November 2020.

 Bass guitarist Bones Hillman died on 7 November 2020 of cancer at his home in the United States.
-The surviving members of Midnight Oil announced Hillman's death in a statement which remembered him as "the bassist with the beautiful voice, the band member with the wicked sense of humour, and our brilliant musical comrade."
+The surviving members of Midnight Oil announced Hillman's death in a statement that remembered him as "the bassist with the beautiful voice, the band member with the wicked sense of humour, and our brilliant musical comrade."